 When it comes to SEM, measuring performance is extremely important because your goal is to get the maximum amount of clicks from the highest quality traffic and pay the lowest bid possible.
 Although you cannot use performance marketing software to run Google ads directly, you can still measure and analyze traffic from these campaigns.

-Conclusion – how to choose the right Performance Marketing Software?
+Conclusion – how to choose the right digital marketing tool?